gradienthealth/pydicom-3/doc/guides/user/working_with_pixel_data.rst

   (64, 64)

-If the pixel data is compressed then :attr:`~pydicom.dataset.Dataset.pixel_array` will return the uncompressed data, provided the dependencies of the required pixel data decoder have been met.
+If the pixel data is compressed then :attr:`~pydicom3.dataset.Dataset.pixel_array` will return the uncompressed data, provided the dependencies of the required pixel data decoder have been met.
 See :doc:`handling compressed image data </guides/user/image_data_handlers>` for more information.